AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-workfront.md

    You are automatically redirected to the Workfront configuration page on Experience Manager Guides.

 6. In the custom form dropdown list, select the Adobe Workfront custom form that you created for Experience Manager Guides.
+View [Prerequisites](#prerequisites).
 7. Select **Close and Save**, and then **Apply** to save the changes.

 Once configured, [add users to Adobe Workfront](https://experienceleague.adobe.com/en/docs/workfront/using/administration-and-setup/add-users/create-manage-users/add-users) using the same email addresses they have in Experience Manager Guides.